jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 #### 3rd party Python libraries/modules

 #### Code found online when solving bugs in own code.
+* credits to the CI team for the code used to fetch/display git hub profile information

 ### Acknowledgements

 * Thanks to my Mentor Mo Shami for his immensely valuable feedback, advice and encouragement throughout this project.
 Thanks for pushing me to do the best I can!
-* Thanks to the wonderful CI London Community for all the moral support!
+* Thanks to the wonderful CI London Community for all the moral support!.
+* Thanks to Oli for his user acceptance tesing and feedback.
+Cheers for breaking my site...